Pub session: Instruments

 The fiddle has predominated since the 17th century.
 The melodeon became popular in the 1890s.
 By the 1950s the accordion took over, particularly in Scotland.
-By the 1960s the guitar was the instrument most frequently heard in a pub.
-Nowadays so many people can afford instruments that ensemble playing is the norm.
-Celtic tunes are popular, even in England, however English music is enjoying a large revival currently, due in part to 'new-folk' artists playing traditional English music, such as Bellowhead and Eliza Carthy.
-Some people go to folk festivals simply in order to play along with others in the beer tent.
+During the "folk revival" of the 1960s, the guitar was the instrument most frequently heard in a pub.
+Some sessions are also singing-only, commonly called "song sessions", "folk sings", or "singarounds".

 Choosing an instrument

 Each session has its own informal rules as to which instruments are acceptable and in what number.
 Some sessions may have a strict "'traditional' instruments only" rule whereas others will accept anyone who shows up to play with any instrument.
-The word traditional is used loosely as sessions themselves are a relatively recently revived phenomenon and some instruments considered 'traditional,' such as the bouzouki are in fact relatively new to the genres played at a session.
+The word traditional is used loosely as sessions themselves are a relatively recently revived phenomenon and some instruments considered 'traditional,' such as the Irish bouzouki, are in fact relatively new to the genres played at a session.
 It is wise to ask about what is expected at a particular session before bringing a non-'traditional' instrument.

-Generally there can be an unlimited number of fiddles, flutes, accordions and tin whistles.
+Generally there can be an unlimited number of fiddles, flutes, accordions and tin whistles, instruments that play the melody of the tunes.
 The bodhrán is common in Irish sessions, but many sessions prefer that only one person play the bodhrán at a time.
-Uilleann pipes are common in Irish sessions, but the more commonly known Great Highland Bagpipes are never used in a session, because they drown out other instruments.
-Mandolins, banjos, citterns and bouzoukis are welcome in moderation.
+Uilleann pipes are common in Irish sessions, but the more commonly known Great Highland Bagpipes are almost never used in a session, because they drown out other instruments; in Scotland the Scottish smallpipes are frequently heard instead.
+Chordal accompaniment instruments such as mandolins, banjos, citterns and bouzoukis are welcome in moderation.
 Guitars and dulcimers are frequently allowed in sessions without strict "'traditional' instruments only" rules.